-Although some antigens (Ags) can stimulate the immune response directly, T cell–dependent acquired immune responses typically require antigen-presenting cells (APCs) to present Ag-derived peptides within major histocompatibility complex (MHC) molecules.
+Although some antigens (Ags) can stimulate the immune response directly, T cell–dependent acquired immune responses typically require antigen-presenting cells (APCs) to present antigen-derived peptides within major histocompatibility complex (MHC) molecules.

 Intracellular antigens (eg, viruses) can be processed and presented to CD8 cytotoxic T cells by any nucleated cell because all nucleated cells express class I MHC molecules.
 By encoding proteins that interfere with this process, some viruses (eg, cytomegalovirus) can evade elimination.

-Extracellular antigens (eg, from many bacteria) must be processed into peptides and complexed with surface class II MHC molecules on professional APCs (which specialize in presenting antigens to T cells) to be recognized by CD4 helper T (TH) cells.
-The following cells constitutively express class II MHC molecules and therefore act as professional APCs:
+Extracellular antigens (eg, from many bacteria) must be processed into peptides and complexed with surface class II MHC molecules on professional APCs (which specialize in presenting antigens to T cells) to be recognized by CD4 helper T (Th) cells.
+The following cells constitutively express class II MHC molecules and therefore act as so-called professional APCs:

 The 2 main types of lymphocytes are

-They are morphologically indistinguishable but have different immune functions.
-They can be distinguished by Ag-specific surface receptors and molecules called clusters of differentiation (CDs), whose presence and absence define some subsets.
+The main types of lymphocytes are morphologically indistinguishable but have different immune functions.
+They can be distinguished by antigen-specific surface receptors and other cell surface molecules called clusters of differentiation (CDs), whose presence or absence define some subsets.
 More than 300 CDs have been identified many of which are absent from lymphocytes but present on other cells of the immune system.
 CD molecules function in cell adhesion, cell signaling, as receptors for the Fc region of immunoglobulins, as receptors for components of the complement system, and others.
-(For further information on CD Ags, see the Human Cell Differentiation Molecules web site).
-Each lymphocyte recognizes a specific Ag via surface receptors.
+(For further information on CD molecules, see the Human Cell Differentiation Molecules web site.)
+Each lymphocyte recognizes a specific antigen via surface receptors.

 About 5 to 15% of lymphocytes in the blood are B cells; they are also present in the bone marrow, spleen, lymph nodes, and mucosa-associated lymphoid tissues.

-B cells can present antigen (Ag) to T cells and release cytokines, but their primary function is to develop into plasma cells, which manufacture and secrete antibodies Antibodies The immune system consists of cellular components and molecular components that work together to destroy antigens (Ags).
+B cells can present antigen to T cells and release cytokines, but their primary function is to develop into plasma cells, which manufacture and secrete antibodies Antibodies The immune system consists of cellular components and molecular components that work together to destroy antigens (Ags).
 (See also Overview of the Immune System.)
 Acute phase reactants are plasma... read more .

-After random rearrangement of the genes that encode immunoglobulin (Ig), B cells collectively have the potential to recognize an almost limitless number of unique Ags.
+After random rearrangement of the genes that encode immunoglobulin (Ig), B cells collectively have the potential to recognize an almost limitless number of unique antigens.
 Gene rearrangement occurs in programmed steps in the bone marrow during B-cell development.
 The process starts with a committed stem cell, continues through pro‒B and pre‒B cell stages, and results in an immature B cell.
-At this point, any cells that interact with self Ag (autoimmune cells) are removed from the immature B cell population via inactivation (anergy) or apoptosis.
+At this point, any cells that interact with self antigen (autoimmune cells) are removed from the immature B cell population via inactivation (anergy) or apoptosis.
 Elimination of these cells ensures that the immune system is less likely to recognize these antigens as foreign (immune tolerance).
-Cells that are not removed (ie, those that recognize nonself Ag) continue to develop into mature naive B cells, leave the marrow, and enter peripheral lymphoid organs, where they may encounter Ag.
+Cells that are not removed (ie, those that recognize nonself antigen) continue to develop into mature naive B cells, leave the marrow, and enter peripheral lymphoid organs, where they may encounter antigens.

-Primary immune response: When mature naive B cells first encounter Ag, they become lymphoblasts, undergo clonal proliferation, and differentiate into memory cells, which can respond to the same Ag in the future, or into mature Ab-secreting plasma cells.
-After first exposure, there is a latent period of days before Ab is produced.
+Primary immune response: When mature naive B cells first encounter antigen, they become lymphoblasts, undergo clonal proliferation, and differentiate into memory cells, which can respond to the same antigen in the future, or into mature antibody-secreting plasma cells.
+After first exposure, there is a latent period of days before antibody is produced.
 Then, only IgM is produced.
 After that, with the help of T cells, B cells can further rearrange their Ig genes and switch to production of IgG, IgA, or IgE.
-Thus, after first exposure, the response is slow and provides limited protective immunity.
+Thus, after first exposure, the response is slow and initially provides limited protective immunity.

-Secondary (anamnestic or booster) immune response: When memory B and TH cells are reexposed to the Ag, the memory B cells rapidly proliferate, differentiate into mature plasma cells, and promptly produce large amounts of Ab (chiefly IgG because of a T cell–induced isotype switch).
-The Ab is released into the blood and other tissues, where it can react with Ag.
+Secondary (anamnestic or booster) immune response: When memory B and Th cells are reexposed to the antigen, the memory B cells rapidly proliferate, differentiate into mature plasma cells, and promptly produce large amounts of antibody (chiefly IgG because of a T cell–induced isotype switch).
+The antibody is released into the blood and other tissues, where it can react with antigen.
 Thus, after reexposure, the immune response is faster and more effective.